docarray/docarray/docs/data_types/audio/audio.md

 ```
 ## Play audio in notebook

-You can play your audio sound in a notebook from its url as well as its tensor, by calling `.display()` on either one:
+You can play your audio sound in a notebook from its url as well as its tensor, by calling `.display()` on either one.

 Play from `url`:
 ```python